 In Key Stage 1, we prioritise pupils' development in the core areas of reading, writing and maths, whilst also ensuring they achieve well in subjects across the curriculum.
 Phonics and maths are taught daily as discrete lessons and are regularly assessed.
 In English, we follow the ‘Talk for Writing’ approach across the school which involves daily, discreet teaching of writing as well as planned opportunities for pupils to apply their writing skills in other subjects.

-Science, computing, PSHE, RE, music, French and PE are taught discreetly.
-Geography, History, Design and Technology and Art and Design are taught within a topic.
-Careful consideration has been given to the progression of knowledge and skills within each of these subject areas to ensure pupils’ learning builds up effectively over time and is appropriately sequenced.
+Careful consideration has been given to the progression of knowledge and skills within each of these subject areas to ensure pupils’ learning builds effectively over time and is secured in their long-term memory.

 Key Stage Two